2DSharp/FnCore/README.md

 ### Building with Docker (For consumers)

 If you'd like to **use the FnCore API**, run it in a container with **Docker**.
 Docker will download all the dependencies for you.
 Helper scripts are available to run them:

+**Warning:** You will need to set Mongo's `mongo.database` property in `configuration.properties` to a proper hostname/IP Address for the service to recognize from inside the container.

+By default it looks for Mongo inside the container itself and will fail.

 ```
 # Make sure the scripts are executable